ekernf01/ggrn/README.md

 ### Detailed documentation

 From the grammar set out in our technical documentation, many of the combinations that can be specified either make no sense, or would be very complex to implement.
-The current software offers subsets of features via several separate backends.
+The current software offers only subsets of features.
+These are implemented via several separate backends.

 With apologies, the `method` arg of the `grn.fit` is currently used to select both the backend AND the regression method.
 In the future we hope to replace it with two separate args, `backend` and `regression_method`, but this may break backwards compatibility.
+Where `regression_method` is mentioned below, it currently corresponds to the `method` arg of `GRN.fit`.

 #### Backend 1: steady state